Madahva/My-learning-area/Notes/Front-end/3) JavaScript/OOP JS - Classes and objects.md

 # OOP

-Object-oriented programming is about modeling a system as a collection of objects, which each represent some particular aspect of the system.
+Object-oriented programming is about modelling a system as a collection of objects, which each represent some particular aspect of the system.
 Objects contain both functions (or methods) and data.

 ## Classes and instances